keithbuhler/dissertation-story/Dissertation Story.md

 ## Introduction

-Recent neo-Aristotelian ethical naturalists are up to something fascinating: a unification of the natural and the normative.
-In one conversation, the anti-dualist impulse behind both American pragmatists and Anglo-American metaphysical naturalism (from Thomas Nagel) receives full expression.
+Recent neo-Aristotelian ethical naturalists are up to something fascinating: a unified account of the natural and the normative.
+In their writings, the anti-dualist impulse behind both American pragmatists and Anglo-American metaphysical naturalism (from Thomas Nagel) receives full expression.
 Yet at the same time the morally realist impulse behind the new wave of metaethical realists such as Russ Shafer-Landau, Terrence Cuneo, and David Enoch is fully represented too.
 And both find remarkable friendship in the recent revival of interest in the virtue tradition (both its Hellenistic and non-Hellenistic sources).
 Some have found this cocktail of philosophical impulses and interests a bit bemusing.

 Early metaethical theorizing (read: G. E. Moore) predicated a sharp division between the natural and the normative, between the descriptive and prescriptive, the metaphysical and the ethical.
 Subsequent philosophers tended to accept the division between "is and ought".
 However, they tended to react in one of two ways: nature is non-normative or normativity is non-natural.
 For example, the prescriptivists, emotivists, and expressivists take the first way.
 These assume nature is "bald" and descriptive and so explain away moral language as a natural (read: descriptive) event occuring in the brains and words of moral beings.
 Moral realists of various stripes tended to quietly accept the claim (insult?) that they were "non-naturalists" about value, though they valiently defended the possibility of cognitivist moral assertions, moral perception, and moral knowledge.